 - 1. Online registration for the championships will open by Dec.
-1 at skiracereg.com. - 2.
-There is a \$10 per race late fee after Mar.
-3, 2019 for both online and mail-in entries. - 3.
+1 at skiracereg.com/nationals. - 2.
+There is a \$10 per race late fee for registrations received after Mar.
+1, 2021 - 3.
 The Masters Working Group has established the following policy for cancellations: Masters must cancel at least one week prior to the event for a full refund (midnight, Mar.
-10, 2019).
-Refund percentages are at the discretion of the host area; no refunds for non-injury/emergency/sickness requests.
-Masters who cancel due to emergencies, sickness or injury within the cancellation period may be subject to a \$20 service fee by the Mammoth Mountain Race Department. - 4.
-Entry is on a first-come basis until a field size of 300 is reached.
+9, 2021).
+Refund percentages are at the discretion of the host area; no refunds for non-injury/emergency/sickness requests. - Entry is on a first-come basis.
+Field size will be limited, see skiracereg.com/nationals for details.